Fuel efficiency: Driving technique

-Advanced technology improvements to improve fuel efficiency
+Advanced technology

 The most efficient machines for converting energy to rotary motion are electric motors, as used in electric vehicles.
 However, electricity is not a primary energy source so the efficiency of the electricity production has also to be taken into account.
 Railway trains can be powered using electricity, delivered through an additional running rail, overhead catenary system or by on-board generators used in diesel-electric locomotives as common on the US and UK rail networks.
 Pollution produced from centralised generation of electricity is emitted at a distant power station, rather than "on site".
 Pollution can be reduced by using more railway electrification and low carbon power for electricity.
 Some railways, such as the French SNCF and Swiss federal railways derive most, if not 100% of their power, from hydroelectric or nuclear power stations, therefore atmospheric pollution from their rail networks is very low.
 This was reflected in a study by AEA Technology between a Eurostar train and airline journeys between London and Paris, which showed the trains on average emitting 10 times less CO2, per passenger, than planes, helped in part by French nuclear generation.